DREAMer to be released after 6 weeks in ICE custody

 But Ramirez' lawyers filed a lawsuit in federal court, saying he is not a gang member and that immigration agents never had any legal cause to take him to a holding facility where it was alleged to have made the disputed confession.

-Meanwhile, advocates hope that Ramirez' arrest does not indicate that the Department of Homeland Security is proceeding in a new direction for Dreamers.
+Meanwhile, advocates hope that Ramirez' arrest does not indicate that the Department of Homeland Security is proceeding in a new direction for DREAMers.

 About 750,000 people have received permission to stay under DACA.